Central America: Slavery

-From its independence from Spain in 1821 until 1823, the former Captaincy General remained intact as part of the short-lived First Mexican Empire.
-When the Emperor of Mexico abdicated on 19 March 1823, Central America again became independent.
-On 1 July 1823, the Congress of Central America peacefully seceded from Mexico and declared absolute independence from all foreign nations, and the region formed the Federal Republic of Central America.

 The Federal Republic of Central America, initially known as the United Provinces of Central America, was a sovereign state that existed from 1823 to 1840.
 It was composed of five states: Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.
 The federation was established after these regions declared independence from Spain in 1821 and briefly joined the Mexican Empire before breaking away to form their own union.
 The republic adopted a constitution in 1824, which was inspired by the federal system of the United States.
 It provided for a federal capital, initially located in Guatemala City, and a president for each of the five constituent states.
 The constitution abolished slavery and maintained the privileges of the Roman Catholic Church, while restricting suffrage to the upper classes.

 The territory that now makes up Belize was heavily contested in a dispute that continued for decades after Guatemala achieved independence.
 Spain, and later Guatemala, considered this land a Guatemalan department.
 In 1862, Britain formally declared it a British colony and named it British Honduras.
 It became independent as Belize in 1981.